-You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in ⎕SE
+You don't need to worry about installing Tatin if you use version 19.0 of Dyalog: In 19.0 Tatin just needs to be activated with the ]activate

 Note that when you call ]Tatin.Init